jyapayne/einheit/README.md

 Test methods/procs to be run are prefixed with "test" in the method/proc name.
 This is so that you can write tests that call procs that do other things and won't be run as a test.

 For each suite method/proc, an implicit variable called "self" is added.
-This lets you access the test_suite in an OO kind of way.
+This lets you access the testSuite in an OO kind of way.

 ### Installation